blockchain-certificates-web/blockchain-certificates-web.github.io/guide/display-guidelines.md

 ### General Principles
 A Blockchain Certificate represents a remarkable achievement on behalf of the recipient.
 In order to honor that accomplishment, it's important that the display of the certificate be consistent across the various platforms and environments that it might be displayed in.

-### Reuse standard open-source displays
+### Standard Open-Source Displays
-By far, the easiest way to display a certificate in your application is to use one of the existing displays provided by the open source community.
-This will ensure a consistent experience for your users across any Blockchain Certificate application, with minimal effort on your part.
+The fastest way to display a certificate in your application is to use one of the existing displays provided by the open source community.
+This will ensure a consistent experience for your users across any Blockchain Certificate application with minimal effort on your part.

 Here's a list of supported displays: